Aventurera: Plot

-As they enter Mario's palatial home he introduces her to his brother, Ricardo (Luis López Somoza), and his mother, who is revealed to be Rosaura.
+As they enter Mario's palatial home he introduces her to his brother, Ricardo, and his mother, who is revealed to be Rosaura.
 The two women are shocked to see each other and have a conversation full of hints at their past.
 Elena convinces Mario to let her stay in a hotel until their wedding and Rosaura confronts her there, demanding her to leave the family in peace.
 When Elena reminds Rosaura that Mario loves her and would be heartbroken without her, Rosaura instead begs that she treat him with respect.

 The pair are married that Friday and Elena gets drunk with Ricardo and embarrasses Mario by dancing provocatively during the reception.
 Elena repeatedly tests her boundaries with Rosaura, taunting her with her control over Mario, even asking that he use his connections as a lawyer to free Lucio from prison.
 When Mario is gone for the night, Elena seduces Ricardo, entering his bedroom and kissing him, only to be interrupted by Rosaura.
 Rosaura confronts Elena, saying that she had only asked that Elena respect her son, and Elena replies that she will humiliate him and ruin the family name.
 Rosaura attacks and is choking Elena when Mario comes home and discovers them.
 Rosaura insists that she and Elena cannot live under the same roof, and she retreats to Ciudad Juárez, where she learns that Elena's mother is dying.
 She gives Petra the number to reach Elena, and Elena goes to the hospital, refusing to forgive her mother on her deathbed.

 With Elena now in Ciudad Juárez, Rosaura orders Rengo to kill her.
 Instead, Rengo becomes Elena's devoted sidekick, protecting her as payment for her kindness.
 He kills Pacomio, who had threatened Elena again.
 Elena further embarrasses the Cervera family name by dancing in yet another cabaret, and Mario flies out to confront her.
 She tells him that they are through, and when he starts shouting and insulting her, comparing her to his mother, Elena takes him to Rosaura's office and reveals everything.